 2. Time Management

-Once you decide to start a business, you will need all the help you can get.
-This means seeking the help of like-minded friends or networking with business-minded people.
-This way, you can stay updated on the latest trends and be aware of the competition.
+Once you decide to start a business, you’ll need all the help you can get.
+This may mean seeking the help of like-minded friends or networking with business-minded people.
+You’ll also need to stay updated on the latest trends and be aware of the competition.

-Pro tip: Use Twitter’s profile notification feature to get notified whenever someone you want to collaborate with tweets.
+Use Twitter’s profile notification feature to alert you whenever someone you want to collaborate with tweets.
 This way, you can join the conversation.

 4. Hiring and Managing People